LvnLx/Tempus/README.md

 1. Lopp through all clips, and for any clip with a start smaple that matches the current timing buffer sample and is `active`, mark it as `playing`
 2. Loop through all `playing` clips, and copy their current sample value into the audio buffer, then increment the sample number it's on.
 If the sample number incremented to is outside of the valid sample range for the clip, mark it as no longer `playing`

-This approach implements what was discussed in [Ensuring Completion](#ensuring-completion).
+the approach implements what was discussed in [Ensuring Completion](#ensuring-completion).
 In addition to what was just described, any wrapping around to the beginning of buffers is also handled, so that there is only ever one active timing buffer, and clips are reset to a state in which they are ready to be picked up again by the time the next measure is played

 > [!IMPORTANT]
 > Whenever the audio buffer asks for data, it must be filled with data immediately while avoiding any costly operations, such as memory allocations, IO operations, or other blocking calls, to prevent buffer underruns (which may yield audio artifacts) sent to the audio hardware.
 This results in relatively primitive logic (like the one seen above) when writing to audio buffers